 Given, [N2] = 0.04M, [H2] = 0.09M, and K = 0.040

-Since only nitrogen and hydrogen concentration is given, it can be assumed as the reactants and ammonia as the product.
-Since ammonia concentration is not given it can be assumed to be zero.
+Since only nitrogen and hydrogen concentration is given, they can be assumed as the reactants and ammonia as the product.
+Since ammonia concentration is not given, it can be assumed to be zero.

 As q is the ratio of the relative concentration of products to reactants, here, Q =0.

-Since K = 0.04 is larger than Q, nitrogen and hydrogen will combine to form product ammonia.
+Since K = 0.04 is larger than Q, nitrogen and hydrogen will combine to form the product ammonia.